Wonderboy (The Kinks song)

-"Wonderboy" (sometimes spelled "Wonder Boy") is a song by the English rock band the Kinks, released as a single in 1968.
+"Wonderboy" (sometimes spelled "Wonder Boy") is a song by the English rock band the Kinks, written by Ray Davies.
+It was released as a non-album single in April 1968.
 It stalled at number 36 in the UK charts, becoming the band's first single not to make the UK Top Twenty since their early covers.
-Despite this, it became a favourite of John Lennon of the Beatles, and, according to Ray Davies in his autobiography, X-Ray, "someone had seen John Lennon in a club and he kept on asking the disc jockey to play 'Wonder Boy' over and over again."
-Kinks guitarist Dave Davies praised the song, saying, Wonderboy' was a big one for us although it wasn't a hit.
-That was one song we really felt something for."
-However, bassist Peter Quaife's opinion towards the track was low, later stating that "[I] hated it ... it was horrible."

 It peaked at number six in the Netherlands.
 It also reached number fifteen on the Tio i Topp chart in Sweden.
 "Wonderboy" was also released as a single in the US but failed to chart.
 It was one of several US non-LP singles tracks that made its album debut on the US-only released compilation The Kink Kronikles.

 The single made its first time stereo appearance on the Golden Hour budget series "Golden Hour Of The Kinks", with Ray's lead vocal buried in the mix.
 The few subsequent reissues of the stereo mix (on the 3-CD The Kinks Are the Village Green Preservation Society set) continues to use this unusual mix.

 Background and recording

 Ray Davies composed "Wonderboy" over a single night in March 1968, during which he later recalled drinking an entire bottle of vodka.
 The song's composition coincided with his and his wife Rasa's attempts at conceiving a second child, which Ray hoped would be a boy.
+He commented, "I was expecting my second daughter, Victoria, and in that song is all the layers, the cathartic feelings, the problems, the images, my thoughts on my position in the world, why I should be a parent...
+I called it 'Wonderboy' because I didn't know it would be a girl."

 The Kinks recorded "Wonderboy" in March 1968 during the sessions for their 1968 album The Kinks Are the Village Green Preservation Society.
 Recording took place in Pye Studio 2, one of two basement studios at Pye Records' London offices.
 Ray produced the song, while one of Pye's in-house engineer operated the four-track mixing console, likely Brian Humphires.
 Supplementing the Kinks' regular line-up was Rasa, who contributed backing vocals; the band's regular session keyboardist Nicky Hopkins, who played piano; and the band's road manager Ken Jones, who played bongos.